 - Questions about information the orientation never covered

-In short, contractor and visitor orientations are often created by people who are experts at their primary job but aren’t experts in producing multimedia and training materials, or don’t have the time to do it even if they are.
+In short, contractor and visitor orientations are often created by people who are experts at their primary job but aren’t experts in producing training materials, or don’t have the time to do it even if they are.

 Solution: Let Training Professionals Make Your Orientations